hellerve/blog/wip/One_Hundred.md

 post.
-I’m never one to pass up an opportunity to celebrate a meaningless milestone, and although I’m sure you’d much rather read something about Lisp, Carp, programming languages, or anything technical really, I’ve decided to bother you as well.
+I’m never one to pass up an opportunity to celebrate a meaningless milestone, and although I’m sure you’d much rather read something about Lisp, Carp, programming languages, or anything technical really, I’ve decided to bother you with this celebration as well.

-Firstly, let me rave a little bit about this past one and a half years.
+Firstly, let me rave a little bit about these past one and a half years.
 It’s been exciting seeing my audience grow to people I haven’t met, and hearing that people actually derive value from me writing about a topic.
 It’s certainly also been scary, but I’m usually okay with speaking in front of an audience, and